eugenegardner/IGVEugene/README.md

 | -output | file to write results to.
 Default writes to STDOUT. | **none** |

 **Note:** -slicedir and -volumes are seperate so that if bams and slices are stored on a remote machine, you can provide a different directory to store slices and a different directory to view from.
 On macos, this is typically done via mounting a fileshare which will appear in the `/Volumes/` directory.

+**Note:** If providing a file for -output IGVEugene will print results to this file as annotation is entered.
+IGVEugene *will not* clobber a file that is already present and will not run.
+Please either move the old file or use a different file name.

 ## Input